nareesuarezz/SmartRoad/README.md

 ## Planification

 For the planification, I started doing a repository on GitHub, and I made a develop branch, and I made local branches for specifical issues that I was finding and putting them into my project backlog, where I was putting there my main objectives each week, using this method, I could reach my objective week per week until now.
+Apart of this method, I didn't know at first how to start, so I started developing the main features that I knew that I had to make obligatory, first with the backend, and then when I was getting more ideas, I started developing at the same time both backend and frontend, I had the most problems in the backend, so in my planification, I ended first the frontend to focus in the backend then.
+To fix my backend I took a while but at least, I could complete it.

 ## Conclusion, opinions, reflections